Tisha7353/You-Dont-Know-JS/objects-classes/ch3.md

 point.printX();       // x: 21
 ```

-The ability for methods of the same name, at different levels of the inheritance hierarchy, to exhibit different behavior when either accessed directly, or relatively with `super`, is called *method polymorphism*.
+<mark>The ability for methods of the same name, at different levels of the inheritance hierarchy, to exhibit different behavior when either accessed directly, or relatively with `super`, is called *method polymorphism*.
 It's a very powerful part of class-orientation, when used appropriately.

 ### That's Super!

-In addition to a subclass method accessing an inherited method definition (even if overriden on the subclass) via `super.` reference, a subclass constructor must manually invoke the inherited base class constructor via `super(..)` function invocation:
+<mark>In addition to a subclass method accessing an inherited method definition (even if overriden on the subclass) via `super.` reference, a subclass constructor must manually invoke the inherited base class constructor via `super(..)` function invocation:

 ```js
 class Point2d {